: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : hyperbole - an extravagant statement or figure of speech used for effect, not intended to be taken literally. : Characterizing Cruz's tactics as "negotiating with hostages."

-: honor by association - defending or championing cultural sacred cows, which transfers the respect, authority, sanction, and prestige associated with those symbols to the defender. : The military.
+: honor by association - defending or championing cultural sacred cows to transfer the respect, authority, and prestige associated with those symbols onto oneself. : Cruz champions military veterans, aligning himself with the honor of their service and the revered values of sacrifice and patriotism. more...

 : hyperbole - an extravagant statement or figure of speech used for effect, not intended to be taken literally. : Characterizing Cruz's tactics as holding hostages.

-: proof by anecdote - making a broad generalization, based on an individual story or stories that support that generalization. : Whitehouse argues Obamacare is working, based on positive feedback he got from people he spoke to at his local insurance exchange.
+: proof by anecdote - making broad generalizations based on individual stories or isolated examples that support that generalization. : Whitehouse asserts that Obamacare is a success based on positive feedback he witnessed at his local insurance exchange, while overlooking broader data that may better reflect its overall impact. more...

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : What Cruz calls "losing their health insurance" is IBM moving retirees off its company health plan into more cost-effective Obamacare plans.[3]

-: half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. : Cruz mentions UPS spousal-coverage changes, without mentioning it only affects spouses who can now get insurance through their employers, because of Obamacare.[4]
+: half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. : Cruz mentions UPS spousal-coverage loss, without mentioning it only affects spouses who should be able to get insurance through their employer due to coverage now being mandated for full-time employees.[4]